woxster/q2o/README.md

 [Object-Relational Mapping is the Vietnam of Computer Science](https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/)

-**Note:** *q2o does not currently support MySQL because the MySQL JDBC driver does not return proper metadata which is required by q2o for mapping.
-In the future, q2o may support a purely 100% annotation-based type mapping but this would merely be a concession to MySQL and in no way desirable.*
+**Note:** *q2o does not currently support MySQL because the MySQL JDBC driver does not return proper metadata which is required by q2o for mapping.*

 ## Intention of this fork